CraftTweaker/CraftTweaker-Documentation/docs/Mods/Immersive_Engineering/Variables/Categories.md

 This String allows you to "Categorise" your recipes to a specific Blueprint Category.

 If this string returns a Category not already existing it'll create that Category and an appropriate Blueprint.
-If it finds an existing Category it'll add the recipe to said Category
+If it finds an existing Category it'll add the recipe to said Category.

 ### Existing Categories: